Benefits of Olympic Weightlifting

 Safety and Injury Aspect of Weightlifting

-Another important benefit of Olympic weightlifting is it teaches the body to fire all the muscle fibers at once; to explode in a sense (not literally).
-An 8 week study was done showing the capability of the Olympic lifts to improve sport performance and vertical jump ability.
-A study was performed and a group of lifters did various Olympic lifts (High pulls, Power Clean, and Clean and Jerk), and were compared to a group using vertical jump exercises (Single and Double Leg Hurdles Hops, Alternated Single-leg Hurdle Hops, etc) and after the 8 weeks of training the Olympic weightlifting group had significantly increased their 10 meter sprint speed and their standing jump over the control group using standard vertical jump exercises (Tricoli).
-Similarly a 15 week study was also performed using football players and compared a powerlifting program to an Olympic weightlifting program for athletic performance.
-After the 15 week study was over the Olympic weightlifting group had a significant improvement in the vertical jump and 40 meter sprint over the powerlifting group (Hoffman JR).
-Clearly there are athletic benefits that come from incorporating weightlifting into a sport training program and similarly Olympic weightlifters are also known for developing great athletic ability.
+An 8 week study that compared a group of lifters that did various Olympic lifts (High pulls, Power Clean, and Clean and Jerk) to a group using vertical jump exercises (Single and Double Leg Hurdles Hops, Alternated Single-leg Hurdle Hops, etc) and after the 8 weeks of training the Olympic weightlifting group had significantly increased their 10 meter sprint speed and their standing jump over the control group using standard vertical jump exercises (Tricoli).
+Similarly, a 15 week study was also performed using football players which compared a powerlifting program to an Olympic weightlifting program for athletic performance.
+After the 15 week study was over the Olympic weightlifting group showed significant improvement in the vertical jump and 40 meter sprint over the powerlifting group (Hoffman JR).
+The evidence demonstrates there are athletic benefits that come from incorporating weightlifting into a sport training program.

-One aspect of Olympic weightlifting that people enjoy is the lifts themselves.
+One aspect of weightlifting that people enjoy is the lifts themselves.
 People enjoy the feeling of the barbell being weightless as they drop underneath it or they enjoy the speed that it takes to complete the lift or maybe they just enjoy mastering a technical skill.
-For most people there is a larger sense of satisfaction that comes from successfully hitting a personal best in the snatch or clean and jerk than finally getting those 19 inch arms or something along those lines.
+For most people there is a sense of satisfaction that comes from successfully hitting a personal best in the snatch or clean and jerk.

 Tricoli, V, L Lamas, R Carnevale, and C Ugrinowitsch.
 "Short-Term Effects on Lower-Body Functional Power Development: Weightlifting Vs. Vertical Jump Training Programs."
 19 (2005): 433-437.
 Journal of Strength and Conditioning Research 19 (2005).